XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

-xero_tenant_id = YOUR_XERO_TENANT_ID # String | Xero identifier for Tenant
+xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
-manual_journal_id = 00000000-0000-0000-0000-000000000000 # String | Unique identifier for a ManualJournal
+manual_journal_id = '00000000-0000-0000-0000-000000000000' # String | Unique identifier for a ManualJournal
-attachment_id = 00000000-0000-0000-0000-000000000000 # String | Unique identifier for Attachment object
+attachment_id = '00000000-0000-0000-0000-000000000000' # String | Unique identifier for Attachment object
-content_type = image/jpg # String | The mime type of the attachment file you are retrieving i.e image/jpg, application/pdf
+content_type = 'image/jpg' # String | The mime type of the attachment file you are retrieving i.e image/jpg, application/pdf
 begin
   #Allows you to retrieve a specific attachment from a specific manual journal using a unique attachment Id
   result = api_instance.get_manual_journal_attachment_by_id(xero_tenant_id, manual_journal_id, attachment_id, content_type)